You have come to "Baseball Pitching Grips" because I'll bet you are ready to become a pitcher, and not just a thrower.

 At eight or nine years old, or whatever age you started pitching, you were just trying to throw the ball over the plate.

-You were not worried about different baseball pitching grips and you weren’t trying to hit the low outside corner or throw at different speeds.
+You were not worried about different pitching grips and you weren’t trying to hit the low outside corner or throw at different speeds.

 Just getting the baseball over the plate and into the strike zone was tough enough.